LoganRickert/CPP-Manager/README.md

 # CPP-Manager
 This is a program I wrote that is basically a cpp console IDE.
 It can generate projects, classes, namespaces and more.
 It can automatically build and run a project with one command and it also does automatic version control using Git.

-The place I recommend to start doing your builds is at `~/cpp-workspace` but you don't have to by any means.
+I would recommend to put your projects at `~/cpp-workspace` but you don't have to by any means.

 To use commands outside of `create project`, you need to be anywhere in your project's directory.
 The program will automatically figure out which project you are talking about.